 The bill, which is set to benefit over two million service industry workers, will mean that employees have a legal obligation to ensure all tips, gratuities and service charges are paid in full to the employees that earn them.
 Employees will also have the right to transparency in terms of how much the company has earned in tips and how they have been distributed.

 This includes tips received via card payments.
 With the usage of contactless cards and applications like Google and Apple Pay increasing, cashless now accounts for 80% of tipping methods.
 It’s more important than ever for business owners to devise ways of tip sharing to ensure that staff are receiving this money fairly.

 In fact, a recent survey by YouGov uncovered that 43% of people feel less confident that staff will receive a cashless tip – even when the tip is paid with a bank card.

-What does this mean for employers and staff members?
+What does this mean for employers and their service staff?

-Once you have decided this, you will need to create a written policy that outlines to staff how you plan to manage and divide their tips.
-You will also need to start keeping records of this.
+Once you have decided on this, you will need to create a written tip-sharing policy that outlines to staff how you plan to manage and divide their tips.
+You will also have a responsibility to keep records of this.

-Your employees now have the right to request your tip sharing records, and any information they require on the management of this money.
-This is to allow them to bring evidence to an Employment Tribunal, if they believe the terms of the new statutory Code of Practice have been broken.
+Under the Employment Allocation of Tips Bill, service staff now have the right to request your tip-sharing records, and any information they require on how tips are managed within the company.
+This enables them to bring evidence to an Employment Tribunal if they believe the terms of the new statutory Code of Practice have been broken.

 Different approaches to tipping

-So, what are the differences between tips and service charges, and how is this affected by the new government legislation?
+So, what are the differences between tips and service charges, and how is this affected by the Employment Allocation of Tips Bill?